Concussions in sport: Prevention efforts and technologies

+Concussion prevention and management have seen many advances over the years that have aided in improving diagnostic methods, recovery, and rehabilitation regarding sports-related concussions.
+These advances include sideline concussion tools for assessing potential concussions and online testing to indicate head trauma.
 There have been numerous attempts at preventing concussions, such as the establishment of the PACE (Protecting Athletes Through Concussion Education) program, which works with the imPACT system used by every NFL and some NHL teams as of 2012.
 In 2008, the Arena Football League tested an impact monitor created by Schutt Sports called the "Shockometer", which is a triangular device attached to the back of football helmets that has a light on the device that turns red when a concussion occurs.
 Riddell has also created the Head Impact Telemetry System (HITS) and Sideline Response System (SRS) to record the frequency and severity of player hits during practices and games.
 On every helmet with the system, MX Encoders are implemented, which can automatically record every hit.
 Eight NFL teams had originally planned to use the system in the season, but the NFL Players Association ultimately blocked its use.
 Other impact-detection devices include CheckLight, by Reebok and MC10., and the online test providers ImPACT Test, BrainCheck, and XLNTbrain which establish cognitive function baselines against which the athlete is monitored over time.
 The CCAT online tool developed by Axon Sports is another test to assist doctors in assessing concussion.

 In addition to force impact sensors used to assess traumatic brain injury, studies have been conducted to assess levels of biological markers for the presence of brain concussion.
 A variety of concurrently researched biomarkers have been associated with concussions, including S100B, Tau protein and glial fibrillary acid protein (GFAP).
 In 2018, the FDA approved Banyan Biomarkers Inc. to market devices involving the use of blood samples to evaluate concussions in adults.
 Banyan BTI (Brain Trauma Indicator) is a blood sample product that the FDA permitted for use before the decision to further assess head injury with CT scanning.